torvalds/linux/Documentation/security/self-protection.rst

 Many places in the kernel use atomic counters to track object references or perform similar lifetime management.
 When these counters can be made to wrap (over or under) this traditionally exposes a use-after-free flaw.
-By trapping atomic wrapping, this class of bug vanishes.
+By trapping atomic wrapping, this class of  vanishes.

 Size calculation overflow detection
 -----------------------------------

-Similar to counter overflow, integer overflows (usually size calculations) need to be detected at runtime to kill this class of bug, which traditionally leads to being able to write past the end of kernel buffers.
+Similar to counter overflow, integer overflows (usually size calculations) need to be detected at runtime to kill this class of , which traditionally leads to being able to write past the end of kernel buffers.